 The List object creates either a dropdown list or list box form control.
 A dropdown list only shows one item but can be expanded to show the full list; a list box shows multiple items at once.
 The image below shows a dropdown list on the left (which has been expanded), and a list box on the right.

-Form controls position themselves according to the layer parallax, scale and so on.
-However they are not truly "in the game" (since they float above), so it is recommended to avoid using scrolling, parallax and layer scaling with form controls, otherwise the end result can feel unnatural.
+HTML elements position themselves according to the layer parallax, scale and so on.
+However since they are not actually drawn into the canvas, it is recommended to avoid using scrolling, parallax and layer scaling with form controls, otherwise the end result can feel unnatural.

 - A list of the initial items to display in the list, with one item per line.
 Click the button to the right of the property to open a multi-line text box in a dialog to edit this more conveniently.
 The property field cannot show line breaks,